 - Reduced gluten intake around the time of your test — this can cause an inaccurate result.
 If you've removed gluten from your diet before your test, you will need to reintroduce it before being retested.

 - IgA deficiency — around one in 200 people have an immunoglobulin A (IgA) deficiency which can cause a normal blood test result even in the presence of coeliac disease.
 You should discuss this possibility with your GP if your results are normal, but you still have symptoms of coeliac disease.

 Is there a blood test for gluten intolerance?

 Gluten intolerance is not typically identified by a blood test, instead; a process of ruling out other triggers is followed to ensure symptoms are not being caused by anything else.
-Following an elimination diet is key to identify a gluten intolerance, this can help to further pinpoint trigger foods or ingredients that may lead identifying a gluten intolerance.
+Following an elimination diet is key to identifying a gluten intolerance, this can help to further pinpoint trigger foods or ingredients that may lead to identifying a gluten intolerance.